F6ITU/Alexiares_LPF_RX_In/README.md

 # Alexiares_LPF_RX_In

+THIS PROJECT IS DEPRECATED.
+DO NOT USE IT WITH ANGELIA/ALEX ARCHITECTURE (could be used as a simple lpf with notch for any other short waves sdr project

 Alex RX 7th order lpf with 88-108 rejection notch

 This repository contains the High Pass Filter project of the OpenHPSDR Alexiares frontend